uccser/cs-unplugged/docs/source/author/topics.rst

           - ``name:`` The name of the programming language (this is what will be displayed to the user).

-          - ``order:`` A number used for ordering programming languages.
+          - ``number:`` A number used for ordering programming languages.
-            Languages are sorted in ascending order numbers (smallest to largest).
+            Languages are sorted in ascending numbers (smallest to largest).

         - **Optional Fields:**